 The tube has two parts (bony and cartilaginous), and it is reverse of what is present in the external auditory canal:

-- Bony part, which is upper, posterolateral one-third (12 mm) and begins from the anterior wall of the tympanic cavity.
-The bony tympanic end is oval-shaped opening, measures 5 × 2 mm and it is located in the anterior wall of the middle ear, a little above the level of the floor.
+- The lateral, Bony part, which is upper, posterolateral one-third (12 mm) and begins from the anterior wall of the tympanic cavity (protymanum).
+The bony tympanic end is an oval-shaped opening, measures 5 × 2 mm and it is located in the anterior wall of the middle ear, a little above the level of the floor.
 It is lined with a thin layer of cuboidal respiratory epithelium.

 Ostmann’s pad of fat.
-It is a mass of fatty tissues located in the inferolateral aspect of the eustachian tube most likely aids in closing the tube.
-Therefore protect the middle ear from the retrograde flow of nasopharyngeal secretions.
-Ostmann’s fat pad decreases in volume with an increase in age leading to patulous eustachian tube.
+It is a mass of fatty tissues located in the inferolateral aspect of the eustachian tube that most likely aids in closing the tube.
+Therefore it protects the middle ear from the retrograde flow of nasopharyngeal secretions.
+Ostmann’s fat pad decreases in volume with an increase in age leading to a patulous eustachian tube.

 In infants, the size of ET is about half as compared to the size normally seen in an adult; it averages about 18 mm and reaches adult size by 7 years of age.
 In infants direction of the tube is also different, it is 10 degrees to the horizontal as compared to 45 degrees in adults.
 As the eustachian tube of infants is wider, shorter and more horizontal; all the protective function of ET system are less efficient.
 Even the milk goes into the middle ear if the infants are not fed in a head-up position.
 Nasopharyngeal secretions can enter more readily into the middle ear and result in middle-ear infection.